-The modern age, modern psychology and current sociological thought have all concurred that it is in inclusivity and not exclusivity which is the best nurturing environment during the initial key years of a human beings life.
+The modern age, modern psychology and current sociological thought have all concurred that it is in inclusivity and not exclusivity that the best nurturing environment during the initial key years of a human beings life can be established

-Psychology has helped us realise that that there are multiple intelligences and that all of us, to really reach our potential, must have the experience of growing in ALL our multiple intelligences, while discovering the ones which are our strengths and having reasonable expectations of those which are not our strengths.
-However, the development of one to the negation of others leads to the development of warped personalities, possibly eccentric and anti-social persons and thus basically sad human beings - which is not the purpose of any school and definitely nota school like Columba’s.
+Psychology has helped us realise that that there are multiple intelligences and that all of us, to really reach our potential, must have the experience of growing holistically in ALL our multiple intelligences, while discovering the ones which are our strengths and having reasonable expectations of those which are not our strengths.
+In schools, these intelligences are discovered by the students with the mentoring of the teacher.
+The teacher begins to understand the unique way in which different students learn and provides opportunities for students using differentiated teaching methodologies.
+The development of only some intelligences to the negation of others leads to the development of warped personalities, possibly eccentric and anti-social persons and thus basically sad human beings - which is not the purpose of any school and definitely not a school like Columba's.

 Thus Columba's chooses to be a school with an inclusive environment.

 It is our challenge, in this environment to help each individual discover and grow to his potential.

 We understand that all the children are not expected to (and it is not desirable) shine in just one area of excellence.
 Some will have better sporting capabilities than others, others will have better theatrical abilities; others will have greater entrepreneurial skills, etc.